 Federal regulations require that all student loans must be disbursed to the school in two installments.
 If you are enrolled for both the fall and spring semester, you will receive half of your loan amount in the fall and the other half in the spring.
 However, if you are only enrolled for one semester you will receive the first disbursement as soon as we can process your loan and the second disbursement will be received after the mid-point of the semester.

 Financial aid can be used to purchase your books.
 If your billing statement shows that you have been awarded financial aid (grants, scholarships and loans) and you have a credit balance on your statement, you can take the billing statement and charge slip to the SWCC Shoppe (Bookstore) and they will let you charge books to your student account for the amount of your credit.
 If your billing statement does not show a credit balance then you will need to check with the Financial Aid Office before you can charge books.

 You do not have to reapply, but dollar amounts do not transfer from school to school due to varying tuition cost.
 Check with the school you are transferring to about having your current year FAFSA information sent to them.

 No. You may only receive financial aid from one school at a time.
 If you are enrolled at two schools, the school from which you are receiving your degree will process your financial aid.

 I was selected by the processing center to have my FAFSA information verified.
 What does “verification” mean?

 If you were selected for verification, we are required to obtain certain documentation before we can complete your award.
-We will be requesting a copy of your, and your parent's (if dependent), Federal Tax Return Transcript (1040, etc.), which can be ordered free of charge from the IRS (see above).
+We will be requesting a copy of your, and your parent's (if dependent), Federal Tax Return (1040).
 We do not need your state and city income tax returns, unless otherwise requested.
 We will also need a Federal Verification Worksheet completed which will be mailed to you.
 Additional documents may be requested to complete verification of aid eligibility.